The Coaching Conundrum Report 2016

 Building a coaching culture that drives organizational success

 Based on a global survey of 1,800+ employees & managers and an analysis of 3,700 manager assessments, The Coaching Conundrum 2016 is BlessingWhite’s latest analysis of the opportunities and challenges of building a coaching culture.
-Building on previous reports it provides best practice and practical guidelines to help organizations craft an effective coaching strategy.
+Building on previous coaching research reports it provides best practice and practical guidelines to help organizations craft effective workplace coaching strategies.